 The trial court is perceived to be independent, cooperative with other components of government, and accountable.
-Adopted April 1, 2002, effective April 1, 2002.

 While many of these standards may be applicable to juvenile and family courts, some of the standards will need to be modified in consideration of the special needs and functions of those specialized jurisdiction courts.